 Vegetable garden trellis can literally be built in a couple hours; all you need is access to bamboo and a pair of heavy duty shears.

-I've built four of these in the last week; the first two, like the one above, are about 20 feet.
+I've built four of these in the last week; the first two, like the one above, are about 20 feet in length.
 The last two are more than 50 feet.
 Practice makes perfect; the last two giants still took less than two hours.

 We put in a vegetable garden fence, actually half a dozen of them, many years ago with a plan to have support every year for climbing plants like pole beans, limas and green peas; tomatoes, a granadilla vine or even butternut.
 It was great for a few years but then it became apparent no matter how much humus we used that disease was increasing and the yield decreasing.